 The doctor came in to talk to me about leaving.
-I told him I wasn’t leaving my son, so I sat holding him for almost three hours until the coroner arrived.
-When they came to take my son, I told them I would carry him out to their van and walked to the van and laid my son down.
+I told him I was not leaving my son, so I sat holding him for almost three hours until the coroner arrived.
+When they came to take my son, I told them I would carry him out to their van and walk to the van and lay my son down.
 I watched the door close and watched them drive away with my son.
-Standing there watching the van that carrying my son disappear down the street was heart breaking.
+Standing there watching the van that was carrying my son disappear down the street was heart breaking.

 The next few days were a blur and all I remember is going to the mortuary and cemetery, trying to find clothes for my son’s viewing and writing his obituary.
 I remember telling the mortuary that I wanted to dress my son, they told me that was not something they recommended doing.
-I told them he’s my son and he will look the way I want him to.
+I told them he is my son, and he will look the way I want him to.
 They finally agreed.

-The days following are all a blur except me going to his grave and sitting there for the entire day, day after day after day, for months maybe even a year.
+The days following are all a blur except me going to his grave and sitting there for the entire day, day after day after day, for months, even a year.

-When my son passed, I said I never wanted to have any more children because I couldn’t go through all this again.
-A few days after my son passed away I found out I was pregnant again.
-The first time I felt my daughter move inside me I was sitting at Johnathon’s grave and was talking to him about his new brother or sister.
-I now have 2 daughters and another son.
+When my son passed, I said I never wanted to have any more children because I could not go through all this again.
+A few days after my son passed away, I found out I was pregnant again.
+The first time my daughter moved inside me I was sitting at Johnathon’s grave and was talking to him about his new brother or sister.
+I now have two daughters and another son.

-I have feared losing my other children as I lost my first-born son.
-Yes, I probably became somewhat an over-protective mom to my other children, but they grew up healthy and strong.
-My oldest daughter is 23, my son is 22 and the youngest daughter is 19, and Johnathon would be 24.
+I fear losing my other children as I lost my first-born son.
+Yes, I became an over-protective mom to my other children, but they grew up healthy and strong.
+My oldest daughter is twenty-three, my son is twenty-two and the youngest daughter is nineteen, and Johnathon would be twenty-four.
 My two daughters currently serve as board members for the foundation.

 Copyright © 2018 LITTLE MANS LEGACY - ALL RIGHTS RESERVED ~